m-cmp/mc-admin-cli/README.md

 ## docker-compose.yaml
 ```
-The necessary service information for the M-CMP System configuration is defined in the cm-admin-cli/docker-compose-mode-files/docker-compose.yaml file.(By default, it is set to build the desired configuration and data volume in the docker-compose-mode-files folder.)
+The necessary service information for the M-CMP System configuration is defined in the mc-admin-cli/docker-compose-mode-files/docker-compose.yaml file.(By default, it is set to build the desired configuration and data volume in the docker-compose-mode-files folder.)

-If you want to change the information for each container you want to deploy, modify the cm-admin-cli/docker-compose-mode-files/docker-compose.yaml file or use the -f option.
+If you want to change the information for each container you want to deploy, modify the mc-admin-cli/docker-compose-mode-files/docker-compose.yaml file or use the -f option.
 ```

 ## docker subcommand
+For more information, check out [the docker subcommand document.](./docs/mc-admin-cli-docker-compose-mode.md)

 ```
 For now, it supports docker's run/stop/info/pull/remove commands.